harshit-mehtaa/Website/README.md

 The repository for Dad's website | pdpetals.com

 # IMPORTANT
-1. PLEASE DO NOT COMMIT CHNAGES DIRECTLY TO THE MASTER BRANCH
+1. PLEASE DO NOT COMMIT CHANGES DIRECTLY TO THE MASTER BRANCH
 2. Please create your own branch and work with it

 # Step to commit and merge changes to master